For Police and Courts

 These resources were developed with the assistance of police and court professionals, media professionals, academics, suicide and mental health experts and consumer organisations, with aims to:

-- minimise harm and copycat behaviour.
+- Minimise harm and further suicidal behaviour.

 For police